protocolguild/documentation/docs/07-resources.md

 *Architecture*

-One of the central features of the pilot was that donated funds vested linearily over 1 year, to build long-term incentives for members to continue working on the core protocol.
+One of the central features of the pilot was that donated funds vested linearly over 1 year, to build long-term incentives for members to continue working on the core protocol.
 This was implemented in an effort to reduce membership churn and facilitate knowledge handover - very important given the specialized knowledge contributors have.
 Overall, members found that the "vested distribution is useful and incentivizes long-term contributions", with a mean score of 4.54/5 (Question 19).

 ![15](https://github.com/cheeky-gorilla/documentation/assets/76262359/7480d314-5274-4754-b6a5-e6bb3605ea5b)

 There was however some disagreement about how long funds should vest after the pilot.
 Question 25 showed that 72% of members thought the vesting should be longer than 1 year, but there was disagreement about how long exactly.
 On average the results indicated that funds should vest for 2.5 years, whereas previously there were discussions to vest funds over 4 years.
-This brought up interesting discussions internally, about how longer vesting timelines helps create income security for contributors, while also acknowledging that e.g. 4 years could represent an entire market cycle, and could lead to imbalanced funding.
+This brought up interesting discussions internally, about how longer vesting timelines help create income security for contributors, while also acknowledging that e.g. 4 years could represent an entire market cycle, and could lead to imbalanced funding.
 Ultimately a 4-year vesting period was chosen for after the pilot, as described in section “Protocol Guild V2”.

 ![16](https://github.com/cheeky-gorilla/documentation/assets/76262359/c6032882-3174-4cb3-9cf6-5f3af91109e0)